Monthly newsletter: Read the latest issue

-KCUMB Magazine, formerly the KCUMB Communicator, is an award-winning publication that is published three times a year to bring you in-depth stories on topics of interest in your profession, plus interesting alumni news, campus developments and updates on KCUMB's research, community involvement and education.
+KCU Magazine, formerly the KCU Communicator, is an award-winning publication that is published three times a year to bring you in-depth stories on topics of interest in your profession, plus interesting alumni news, campus developments and updates on KCU's research, community involvement and education.

-If you have a story or news you would like to share about medical education, the University or a KCUMB alumnus, please email firstname.lastname@example.org.
+If you have a story or news you would like to share about medical education, the University or a KCU alumnus, please submit it online.

 We encourage Letters to the Editor by alumni, students, faculty, staff and community members.
-Submit a letter online or by emailing email@example.com.
+Submit a letter online.
 Due to limited space, please limit your letter to 250 words.
 We cannot guarantee that your letter will be printed.
 Letters may be edited for length, style, clarity and civility.

 Click here for media inquiries, including permission for reproduction of articles, logo usage and rights, and photo or image requests.